32 Snot’s People

 ‘You’re a a traitor, Frank, If I never see you again it’ll be too soon.
 I’m out of here.
 I’m off.’

 ‘See if I care!
-Hop it, before I stop being nice!’
+Go somewhere, sit in the sun and get your resentfulness out of your system.
+Now hop it, before I stop being nice!’
 Frank told him.

 ‘Sod youse, I’m off,’ was his parting shot.